davhofer/better_opts_attacks/README.md

 ### Generated Attacks

-For ASTRA++, we upload a transcript of all the attacks over all the universality training runs in `data/final_result_logs.pkl` (We promise, the pickle contains no malicious code :).
-These universal prompt injections are also stored in the native text format in the file `data/universal_pis.json`.
+For ASTRA++, we upload the universal prompt injections generated for the SecAlign++ defended Llama-3.1-8B-Instruct in the file `data/universal_pis_secalign++.json` along with metadata and configuration they were generated on.
+Further, we also upload a transcript of all the attacks over all the universality training runs in `data/final_result_logs.pkl` (We promise, the pickle contains no malicious code :).

 ## Advanced Changes